kujalk/Resilient_App/README.md

 - Secret Manager
 - IAM Roles with least privileges
 - Application LB to load balance the traffic
-- VPC subnets with Network GW for private Subent and Inter GW for Public Subnet
+- VPC subnets with Network GW for private Subent and Internet GW for Public Subnet

 ## Architecture
 <kbd>